russmckendrick/records/content/albums/in-the-wild-24106940/index.md

 ---
 title: "The Interrupters - In The Wild"
-album_artist: "The Interrupters"
+artist: "The Interrupters"
-album_title: "In The Wild"
+album_name: "In The Wild"
 date: 2022-09-07
 release_id: "24106940"
 slug: "in-the-wild-24106940"
+hideSummary: true
 cover:
     image: "in-the-wild-24106940.jpg"
+    alt: "In The Wild by The Interrupters"
+    caption: "In The Wild by The Interrupters"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Punk", "Ska"]
 ---

 ## Tracklisting